About Us

 Frances Millerd

-Registered Midwife (postpartum) and Lactation Support
+Registered Midwife and International Board Certified Lactation Consultant (IBCLC)

 I specialize in postpartum and lactation care for new families.
 I’m inspired by the true marvel for human lactation and love to help new parents reach their goals for feeding their babies.
 In those tender early days, I believe that sufficient support and gentle, knowledgeable care can be transformative in building healthy, thriving families.
 I’m delighted to be offering clinic time at The Midwives Collective as well as home visits in the community.